DanielEduardoLopez/CrimePredictionMX/README.md

 With all the changes performed above, the dataset was ready for the modeling step.

+#### **Numerical Attributes Scaling**

+To avoid the attributes in the dataset with larger values to dominate the rest of the predictors which are dummy variables, the numerical attributes *Age* and *PeopleHousehold* were scaled using the *MaxAbsScaler* from Sklearn in order to do not destroying the sparsity in them.

+Again, the numerical attributes were encoded appropriately using the ColumnTransformer function.

+Likewise, in order to transfer the max values of the Scaler from this training environment into the production one, such data was serialized using the custom JSON Encoder was defined above.

+With all the changes performed above, the dataset is ready for the modeling step.

 ### **6.4 Modeling** <a class="anchor" id="modeling"></a>